| Therapist shares teaching toolsBy Cathy Willoughby

 than they did in the past.
 Thats why schools need more playgrounds

+with equipment that children can share, Henry said.
 We need see-saws and merry-go-rounds, she said.
 We need to

+spend time designing the spaces for children to play.
 The problem with taking away playground and recess is the interaction,

 where you and I learned how to socialize and share with friends, she said.

+And we are eliminating that time.
 Although recess is often used as a reward, Henry said it should not be used

 that way.
 Recess is an important part of everyday life, as needed as vitamins

+in the childs sensory diet.
 Motor and muscle input is vital for good development, she said.
+Physical education classes are also being reduced or eliminated because of

+increased national testing.
 Parents face even more pressure, Henry said.
 The pressure

+and the extra homework brings behavioral problems by increased anxiety.
 To help children get their wiggles out, Henry used the participants

 to demonstrate one of the activities in the Tool Chest handbook.
 After shaking